Office of Superintendent of Schools

-This office works with: Montana School Boards Association, Montana Association of School Business Officials, Department of Revenue, Department of Family Services, HRDC, Mental Health, School Administrators of Montana, Central and South Central Montana Administrators, Montana Association of County School Superintendents, MEA/MFT, Central Montana Learning Resource Center Coop, Parents Lets Unite for Kids, Parents, Students, Head Start, Community Library Board, City Officials, County Commissioners, Law Enforcement, Youth Court, Clerk of Court, District Judge and Justice of the Peace, County Attorney, Clerk and Recorder, Treasurer, Accounting, Road Crew, MSU Extension, University System and Legislators.
+This office works with: Montana School Board Association, Montana Association of School Business Officials, Department of Revenue, Department of Family Services, HRDC, Mental Health, School Administrators of Montana, Central and South Central Montana Administrators, Montana Association of County School Superintendents, MEA/MFT, Central Montana Learning Resource Center Coop, Parents Lets Unite for Kids, Parents, Students, Head Start, Community Library Board, City Officials, County Commissioners, Law Enforcement, Youth Court, Clerk of Court, District Judge and Justice of the Peace, County Attorney, Clerk and Recorder, Treasurer, Accounting, Road Crew, MSU Extension, University System and Legislators.

 This office addresses taxpayer concern by working with school districts and the County Commissioners to establish K-12 District and County Wide Levies with Taxpayer Liability in mind, annually.

 School Elections are held the first Tuesday after the first Monday in May except in cases of an unforeseen emergency or legislative year allowances.
 Trustee Candidates must be residents of the District they wish to run for a position.